sboger/Atomic-Pi-ROOTER/openwrt-atomicpi-rooter-goldenorb-19.07.6/README.md

 wifi defaults to lan. wifi client mode with ap mode works pefectly.

-for wired wan: create new interface -> dhcp -> name eth0, device eth0, put into wan firewall settings.
+wired defaults to lan. for wan, network -> interfaces -> create new interface -> dhcp -> name eth0, device eth0, put into wan firewall settings.

 Runs very fast from usb.
 Everything SEEMS to work.
 MMC to come.